 To comply with this law, review your pay practices regularly.
 Ensure any pay differences between employees performing similar jobs are based on factors other than gender, such as experience, education, or performance.
 Keeping detailed records of these factors can help you demonstrate your compliance in case of an audit or lawsuit.

 It’s not unusual to hear of occasional complaints about payroll computations.
-However, frequent incidence is a clear indication of the need to conduct regular audits of the entire payroll process.
-This is especially true for companies that still use a manual timecard system as they are exposed to high risk for discrepancies.
+However, frequent incidents indicate the need to conduct regular audits of the entire payroll process.
+This is especially true for companies that still use a manual timecard system, as they are exposed to high risk for discrepancies.

 Payroll audits can be conducted internally or externally, by entities like the IRS or DOL.
 Being prepared for these audits is key to managing them efficiently and minimizing disruption to your business.